Skip to main content

 }

-By default the stddev analyzer will generate an alert when the targeted metric value exceeds either the calculated upper- or lower-bounds.
+By default the stddev analyzer will generate an alert when the targeted metric value either exceeds the calculated upper-bound or falls below the calculated lower-bound.
 You can turn this into a single-sided analyzer by adding thresholdType to the config. thresholdType can take on two values, "upper" or "lower", indicating which limit should be used for deciding if an alert is generated.

 "config": {